 An introduction to some of the fundamental ideas and structures of abstract algebra.
 Homomorphisms and isomorphisms, substructures and quotient structures are discussed for algebraic objects such as fields, vector spaces, rings, and groups.
 Other topics may include factorization in rings, and finite group theory.
 [W]

 The course covers field extensions and Galois Theory.
 Additional topics are included at the discretion of the instructor.

-A rigorous development of the calculus of functions of one real variable including the topology of the real line, limits, continuity, differentiation and integration.
+A rigorous development of the calculus of functions of one real variable including the topology of the real line, limits, uniform convergence, continuity, differentiation and integration.
 [W]

 An introduction to metric spaces and measure theory.
 Topics covered include metric space topology, compactness and completeness, uniform convergence of functions; basic measure theory, construction of Lebesgue measure on the real line, and the definition and basic convergence properties of the Lebesgue integral.

 The main topics are set theory, the separation axioms, connectedness, compactness, and the continuity of functions.
 Classical general topological spaces are studied including regular spaces, normal spaces, first or second countable spaces, and metrizable spaces.